AlbertVilaCalvo/React-Redux-Udacity-WouldYouRather/README.md

 # Udacity React Redux Project - Would You Rather?

-<h3><a href="https://albert-react-redux-udacity-wouldyourather.netlify.app/">Try the app here! ⚡️</a></h3>
+<h3><a href="https://albert-react-redux-udacity-wouldyourather.netlify.app/">⚡️ Try the app here! ⚡️</a></h3>

 The React Redux Project of the [Udacity React Nanodegree](https://www.udacity.com/course/react-nanodegree--nd019).

-Uses Redux for state management, React Router and hooks.
+Uses Redux and Redux Thunk for state management, React Router and hooks.
+Hosted on Netlify.

 Starter files: https://github.com/udacity/reactnd-project-would-you-rather-starter